Send photos and a location pin

 Watch for water under the machine, wet cupboards, a smell from the sink waste, water returning into the dishwasher, a humming inlet, slow draining or leaks appearing only during the drain cycle.

 Dishwasher connections should be quoted before work starts.
-The final price depends on access, whether a valve already exists, waste routing, cupboard drilling, fittings required and whether old parts need replacement.
+The final price depends on access, whether a valve already exists, waste guidance, cupboard drilling, fittings required and whether old parts need replacement.

 Unified infrastructure plan